sparkr-app/sparkr/README.md

 # Joshuatanderson.github.io
-Github page for projects
+This is my github page for projects. :)

-Hopefully, this will be a working page with a js powered drumkit